-For traders and investors trying to maximize their trading techniques, knowing if an option is overpriced is essential.
-Many factors affect options pricing, and knowing if an option is overpriced than its fair value can help traders make better choices.
-This article explores the methods and metrics that can be used to assess if an option is overpriced.
+For traders and investors seeking to maximize their returns, knowing whether an option is overpriced is essential.
+Many factors affect option pricing, and knowing whether an option is overpriced relative to its fair value can help traders make better choices.
+This article explores methods and metrics for assessing whether an option is overpriced.

 Elements of Options Pricing